RiiConnect24/Wii-Guide/_pages/en_US/wiimmfi.md

 #### What you need
 - A Wii with Priiloader 0.9 or later installed

-If you have an older version of Priiloader, follow [this guide](priiloader) to update.
+If you have an older version of Priiloader or don't have it installed, follow [this guide](priiloader) to update/install it.
 {: .notice--info}

 #### Instructions